DaedalicEntertainment/ue4-test-automation/README.md

 1. _Don't repeat yourself._ As with all software development, don't copy and paste your test logic.
 Use BeforeAll/BeforeEach/AfterEach/AfterAll and/or move test logic to function libraries where possible.

+## Bugs, Questions & Feature Requests

+Daedalic Test Automation Plugin is still under heavy development.
+Whenever you're experiencing issues, missing a feature, or you just don't understand a part of the plugin, after verifying that you are using the [latest version](https://github.com/DaedalicEntertainment/ue4-test-automation/releases) and having checked whether a [similar issue](https://github.com/DaedalicEntertainment/ue4-test-automation/issues) has already been reported, feel free to [open a new issue](https://github.com/DaedalicEntertainment/ue4-test-automation/issues/new).
+In order to help us resolving your problem as fast as possible, please include the following details in your report:

+* Steps to reproduce
+* What happened?
+* What did you expect to happen?

+After being able to reproduce the issue, we'll look into fixing it immediately.

 ## Development Cycle

 We know that using this plugin in production requires you to be completely sure about stability and compatibility.
 Thus, new releases are created using [Semantic Versioning](http://semver.org/).
 In short: